syzio99/COMP-6950-Project/README.md

 # CMSC-6950-001-PROJECT

-# Project Title:  Exploring Trends and Extremes in Urban Air Quality
+# Impact of COVID-19 Lockdowns on Urban Air Quality: An Exploratory Data Analysis

-## Project Description
+## Project Overview
-This project aims to analyze and visualize urban air quality trends in a specific Indian city, focusing on the impact of the COVID-19 pandemic on air quality.
-The project involves retrieving air quality data, creating meaningful visualizations, and conducting statistical analyses to identify trends and extreme events in air quality.
+This project focuses on exploring and visualising the effects of COVID-19 lockdowns on urban air quality, specifically in an Indian city.
+The project involves data retrieval, the creation of insightful visualizations, and conducting statistical analyses to identify air quality trends and extreme events.

 ## Objectives
-1. Analyze urban air quality data for a specific location, focusing on pollutants such as PM2.5, PM10, NO2, SO2, CO, and O3.
+1. **Urban Air Quality Analysis**: Analyze pollutants such as PM2.5, PM10, NO2, SO2, CO, and O3.
+Investigate trends and patterns, especially in relation to the COVID-19 lockdown periods.
-2. Create informative visualizations of air quality trends, highlighting changes before, during, and after COVID-19 lockdowns.
+2. **Data Visualization**: Generate informative visualizations of air quality trends, emphasizing changes before, during, and after COVID-19 lockdowns.
-3. Identify and analyze extreme air quality events, defined as days where pollutant levels exceed national air quality standards or days with significant changes coinciding with lockdown measures.
-4. Explore factors influencing air quality trends, such as changes in traffic volume, industrial activity, and meteorological conditions.
-5. Present findings in a comprehensive project report
+3. **Extreme Event Identification**: Define "extreme events" and pinpoint when these occurred.
+Days, where pollutant levels exceeded certain thresholds, could be considered as extreme events.
+4. **Statistical Analysis**: Conduct statistical tests to ascertain whether the differences in air quality before, during, and after the lockdowns are statistically significant.
+5. **Pollution Source Identification**: Utilize the data to infer potential pollution sources, such as industrial activities and vehicular emissions, and their contribution to air quality.
+6. **Findings Interpretation and Communication**: Clearly present and interpret the findings.
+Discuss the implications of the results for public health and urban planning.

-## Data
+## Data Source
-Dataset Source: The data will be sourced from the Central Pollution Control Board (CPCB) via their official website: CPCB Data Portal.
+The data will be sourced from the Central Pollution Control Board (CPCB) via their official website: [CPCB Data Portal](https://cpcb.nic.in/).
 This source provides comprehensive air quality data, including measurements of various pollutants and real-time monitoring.

 ## Project Significance
 This project addresses the critical issue of urban air quality and its impact on public health and the environment.
-By analyzing trends and extreme events, we can contribute to a better understanding of air quality dynamics, leading to informed decisions and policies for improving air quality in urban areas.
+By analyzing the impact of COVID-19 lockdowns on air quality, we can gain insights into the potential benefits of reducing human activities and emissions.
+These findings could inform future policies and strategies for improving air quality and public health in urban areas, and provide insights into the major contributors to air pollution.

 ## Instructions to Reproduce Figures
 All the code for this project is contained in a Jupyter notebook.
 To reproduce the figures: